 Photo from Wikimedia, Creative Commons, by Jonathunder.
 No edits made.

-Another traditional bread is "flatkaka," a thin, round rye flatbread with a distinct pattern.
-The tradition of baking "flatkaka" is believed to go back to the age of settlement (around 1000 AD) when it was baked on hot stones or straight on the fire’s embers.
+Another traditional Icelandic bread called "flatkaka," a thin, round rye flatbread with a distinct pattern.
+The tradition of baking "flatkaka" is believed to date back to roughly 1,000 AD when people baked it on hot stones or straight on the fire’s embers.

 This method helped create the bread’s signature spotted pattern.
-However, later, small but heavy cast iron frying pans were used instead.
+Later, small but heavy cast-iron frying pans replaced it.

 Today, these types of bread are usually spread with butter and topped with a slice of smoked lamb, which makes for a nice afternoon meal.